charmaine-kwok/charmaine-kwok.github.io/src/content/blog/camino_frances_albergue_2025.md

 **Recommend:** Yes

-**Notes:** A clean and comfortable hostel with a private bathroom in each dorm.
+**Notes:** A clean and comfortable albergue with a private bathroom in each dorm.
+There is a shared kitchen, and during my stay a group of Italian pilgrims cooked carbonara and shared it with everyone.

 ---